Case Studies

 450 staff, three countries, no positional authority — how does a self-managing company actually make decisions at that scale?

-• Scale self-management decision practices to 450 staff
+• Self-management scaled to 450 staff

-• Coordinate decisions across 3 countries and multiple time zones
+• Decisions across countries and time zones

-• Support daily distributed decision-making at scale
+• Daily distributed decisions at scale

-• Maintain a transparent record of every team decision
+• Transparent record of team decisions

 Case study: Raise Recruiting